Dorval Museum of Local History and Heritage

 Your ideas are important to us; share your vision of history with us.

-If you have any objects that you would like to donate to the Dorval Museum of Local History and Heritage, please fill in a form and return it to the Museum.
+If you have any objects that you would like to donate to the Dorval Museum of Local History and Heritage, please fill out the form and return it to the Museum.
 This form is also available at the Museum.

 Volunteer at the Museum

-No matter how much time you can devote to volunteering, each hour contributes to changing our community.
+No matter how much time you can devote to volunteering, every hour you dedicate to it will allow you to:

 Contact us at (514) 633-4314.